top of page

 Quail carnage unacceptable

-From April 26 to May 30, our tiny native quail will be "flushed" by dogs and blasted by shotguns for the "fun" of a few, from 8am each day.
+For months each year, Victoria's tiny native quail are "flushed" by dogs and blasted with shotgun pellets for the "fun" of a few.

-Government harvest data shows Victoria's native Stubble Quail are in alarming decline.
+Government's long-term harvest data shows Victoria's native Stubble Quail are in alarming decline.
+The government's short-term "counts" also show a decline in the species.

 The first ever "count" of the species in 2022 found just 101.
-This tiny number was extrapolated up by the "independent" regulator to a dubious 3.1 million, with a high error indicator of 29%.
-Since the count, unprecedented floods would have hurt quail numbers further.
+This tiny number was extrapolated up to a dubious 3.1 million, with a high error indicator of 29% (an acceptable error indicator is 15% or less).

-There is no data for the impact of quail shooting on threatened species like the crtitically endangered Plains Wanderer, no shooter acuracy tests required and toxic lead ammunition still allowed to shoot quail at wetlands, in forests, crown land and public wildlife reserves as well as on private properties - some used for food growing!
+There is no data for the impact of quail shooting on threatened species like the crititically endangered Plains Wanderer, no shooter ID accuracy tests required, and toxic lead ammunition still allowed to shoot quail at wetlands, in forests, crown land and public wildlife reserves as well as on private properties - some used for food growing!

 bottom of page